 The fall of 2020 was incredibly beautiful and long.
 Our early first frost produced the most beautiful fall colors we've seen in the last twenty years and the picture taking opportunities seemed to never end.
-Here are a few of the flowers and sights this fall.
+Here are a few of the flowers and sights from the fall of 2020.

-Once again we tried out growing heirloom mums from King's mums.
-I learned last year that they are much more prone to frost than I would have guessed and so we have carefully covered them with frost cloth in the high tunnel on the many cold nights we have already had.
+Once again we grew heirloom mums from King's mums.
+I learned last year that they are damaged fairly easily by frost and so we carefully covered them with frost cloth in the high tunnel on the many cold nights of the fall of 2020.
 Some were still touched by frost.
-A heated high tunnel would be so lovely.
-But that is not likely to happen anytime soon.
+A heated high tunnel would be so lovely, but we don't have one yet.

 Heirloom mums with eucalyptus

 Mexican bush sage and eucalyptus on the right in the high tunnel.

 The Mexican bush sage (Salvia leucantha) which we planted in the high tunnel made it all the way to November this year--again, carefully covered with frost cloth on all the cold nights.
 It is a beautiful late fall flower and well worth the trouble of covering it on cold nights.